 Simplicity: There's no need to juggle separate teams for truck rental, transportation and storage.
 Your employees will work with a direct point of contact who will help them manage the entire process seamlessly.

 Transparency: There are no pricing surprises with PODS: a lump-sum amount is agreed upfront.
 A direct billing option is also available, allowing a reduction in tax-related gross-ups and savings of up to 25%.

 The right relocation solution allows you to headhunt the best and brightest, wherever they are, and ensure that any employee transfers stay on budget and under control.
-Visit PODS for Business for more information or call 877-BIZ-PODS for your free quote today.
+Learn more about PODS corporate relocation solutions and how they can provide useful support when moving new hires.